Skip to content

 Battery cover

 When you compare policies, look for ‘battery cover’ and check whether the policy covers owned or leased batteries, or both.
-If you’re not sure what’s included in a policy, speak to the provider.
+If you’re not sure what’s included in a policy, speak to the insurance provider.

 Electric car breakdown cover

 Breakdown cover designed for electric vehicles should also include recovery to the nearest charging point in case your electric car runs out of battery.
-Some electric car recovery services even come equipped to charge you on the spot so you can continue your journey as soon as possible.

 Portable charging cables cover